Largest Yachts in the World 2026: Top 25 Rankings, Market Trends, and Miami Buying Insight

 Although many details are still unknown regarding this yacht, we know that her exterior and interior features were developed by the London team at Terence Disdale Design.

-She is also filled with luxurious amenities, such as the two swimming pools, one of which is 16 meters long and with a feature of adjustable depth, allowing it to transform into a dance floor.
+She is also filled with luxurious amenities, such as the two swimming pools, one of which is 16 meters long and has a feature of adjustable depth, allowing it to transform into a dance floor.
 It also includes an exterior fireplace, the ability to carry up to three helicopters, and more.

 With four MTU diesel engines, she has a top speed of 25 knots and an approximate cruising speed of 22 knots.
+While not the largest private yacht, Eclipse is still considered one of the most iconic and innovative vessels, and a strong contender among the most expensive yachts in the world in 2026.

-7. Fulk Al Salamah
+7. Fulk Al Salamah (164 m)

 Custom created by Italian builder Mariotti Yachts in their Genoa shipyard, this 164-meter-long superyacht debuted in 2016.
-The Fulk Al Salmah remains shrouded in mystery as there is barely any information apart from the essential details.
+The Fulk Al Salmah remains shrouded in mystery, as there is barely any information apart from the essential details.

 Owned by the Omani Royal family, this ship’s exterior was crafted by the renowned Studio de Jorio.
 She has a steel hull with a steel/aluminum superstructure and a deck made out of aluminum & teak.

-8. Azzam
+8. Azzam (180.6 m)

 Under the guidance of engineer Mubarak Saad al Ahbabi, a world-class team worked on developing this magnificent project.
 The goal was to build a luxurious, large yacht that exuded the aura of timeless elegance and innovation.
 It should also be able to travel at full speed in warm and shallow waters without altering guests’ experience.